The Man Who Was Never Born: Plot

-Andro himself begins to fall in love with Noelle.
-While planning to shoot Cabot during the couple's wedding ceremony with a revolver obtained from Reardon, Andro hesitates and is in turn assaulted by Cabot and his wedding party, revealing his true appearance in the process.
-Andro flees, but Noelle follows him.
-He explains his mission, and Noelle confesses that she has fallen in love with him.
-She convinces him to take her with him to the future, thereby avoiding any possibility that she and Cabot will have a child.
+Andro begins to fall in love with Noelle.
+While attempting to shoot Cabot during the couple's wedding ceremony, Andro hesitates and is assaulted by Cabot and the wedding party.
+Andro's true grotesque appearance is revealed and he flees.
+Noelle catches up to him and he explains his mission to her.
+She confesses that she has fallen in love with him and does not see his deformity.
+Noelle convinces Andro to take her with him to the future, thereby avoiding any possibility that she will have a child with Cabot.

-However, the flow of time has been altered by Andro and Noelle's actions: because Bertram Cabot Jr. was never born, the symbiont that made Andro's mutated existence possible never existed, meaning that Andro was also never born.
-Andro disappears just as the ship arrives in 2148 A.D., leaving Noelle, weeping, to face the future alone.
-The final scene breaks the fourth wall by showing Noelle in her spaceship chair next to a similar empty chair, on a dimly illuminated stage instead of in a spaceship.
+However, the flow of time has been altered by Andro and Noelle's actions: because Bertram Cabot Jr. was never born, the symbiont was never created, and Andro was never born.
+Andro vanishes just as the spaceship arrives in 2148 A.D., leaving Noelle, weeping, to face the future alone.
+The final scene breaks the fourth wall by showing Noelle in her spaceship seat next to a similar empty seat, on a dimly illuminated stage instead of in the confines of a spaceship.